kshehzad221/Random-Forests-Heart-Disease/README.md

+# Notebook Description
 In this Notebook, we predict the presence or absence of heart disease using using Random Forests.